BigQuery Lens

 Introduction

-DoiT BigQuery Lens analyzes BigQuery usage by setting up an audit log sink for BigQuery activities.
-It generates actionable recommendations for both compute and storage, helping you to maximize the efficiency of your cloud spend, improve query performance, and ensure sustainable growth as your data scales.
+DoiT BigQuery Lens analyzes your BigQuery usage and generates actionable recommendations for both compute and storage, helping you maximize the efficiency of your cloud spend, improve query performance, and ensure sustainable growth as your data scales.

 Dataset and audit log sink

-BigQuery Lens creates the following dataset and sink in your billing project:
+BigQuery Lens creates the following in your billing project:

 -